isaacroberts/OpenSorcery-Audio-Library/README.md

 typedef Chain<Piano, MoogFilter, RTCompressor, RTReverb, RTLowPassButterworth> JazzyPianoSynthChain;
 ```

-Because of the templating, FX objects don't have to derive from the FX base class as long as they have the sample function signature as the FX object, which are laid out in RT > FX > Templates.
+Because of the templating, FX objects don't have to derive from the FX base class as long as they have the same function signature, which is laid out in RT > FX > Templates.

-The Chain object is at the core of the combined processchain / preset / AudioProcessor element called FXProcessor.

 ```
 typedef FXProcessor<JazzyPianoSynthChain, JazzyPianoPreset, HasInstr=True> JazzyPianoProcessor;
 ```

-The FXProcessor is the main object that gets top-level calls from JUCE and creates the main window object (GuiEditor).

 ## Processing Modes